mateusjunges/laravel-kafka/README.md

 ```

 ## Using the built-in consumer command
-This library provides you a built in consumer command, which you can use to consume messages.
+This library provides you a built-in consumer command, which you can use to consume messages.

-To use this command, you must create a `Consumer` class, which extends `Junges\Kafka\Contracts\Consumer`.
+To use this command, you must create a `Handler` class, which extends `Junges\Kafka\Contracts\Handler`.

 Then, just use the following command: